 All facades shall plant foundation plantings in planting beds adjacent to the building, in planters, or in the Streetscape Zone as described in Section F. For buildings with commercial uses on the first floor, a minimum of 30% of the length of each façade shall feature landscape plantings.
 For buildings with residential uses on the first floor, a minimum of 50% of the length of each façade shall feature landscape plantings.
 This also applies to buildings constructed for commercial uses on the second floor, which are initially leasing as residential uses on the ground floor.
 The density and type of plantings shall be determined by the MSRB.

-Site Plantings: All lots, including common areas (but not included Civic Green, Civic Commons, or the Stormwater Park, shall be planted with supplemental trees if less than the required number of trees exist on the lot or common area after construction is complete.
+Site Plantings: All lots, including common areas (but not including Civic Green, Civic Commons, or the Stormwater Park, shall be planted with supplemental trees if less than the required number of trees exist on the lot or common area after construction is complete.
 Street trees do not count towards this requirement, but all other tree plantings shall.
 The minimum site planting provisions shall be:

 1 tree for lots/common area less than 12,000 square feet